lorescri/University-mathematics-projects/Mathematics 19-20/Linear Optimization/README.md

-# Linear Optimization Showcase
+# Optimisation projects
-In this section, I address the optimization of linear functions with constraints, applying essential methods to solve real-world problems.
-Here, you'll find two projects that demonstrate how linear optimization translates into effective and efficient solutions.
+In this section, I dive into the world of optimizing linear functions with constraints, using essential methods to tackle real-world problems.
+Here, you'll discover two projects that vividly illustrate how linear optimization yields effective and efficient solutions.
-Welcome to this optimization journey in my GitHub space!

 ### Exercise 1: Maximizing Company Profits

-The first challenge involves maximizing the profits of a company.
-I'll show how linear optimization techniques can help a business make strategic decisions to achieve peak profitability while considering various constraints and objectives.
+The first challenge revolves around the optimization of a company's profits.
+I will demonstrate how linear optimization techniques empower businesses to make strategic decisions, maximizing profitability while considering a range of constraints and objectives.

 ### Exercise 2: Maximizing Load Capacity

-In the second exercise, I address a structural engineering problem.
-The aim is to maximize the load capacity of a system of beams and cables.
-By optimising the arrangement of cables and loads, the power of linear optimisation in the design of robust and efficient structural solutions is demonstrated.
+In our second exercise, we delve into a structural engineering problem.
+The objective is to maximize the load capacity of a system composed of beams and cables.
+By optimizing the arrangement of cables and loads, we showcase the remarkable potential of linear optimization in crafting resilient and efficient structural solutions.
+Welcome to this journey of optimization within my GitHub space!